 “We therapists are small potatoes but we are connected to an ancient and beautiful idea.” – Mary Pipher, Letters to a Young Therapist

 As a Licensed Professional Counselor, I enjoy working with adults, teens, and families in the pursuit of healthy, fulfilling lives.
-As Pipher reflects above, I find myself very lucky to be in a profession where I get the opportunity to connect with so many different types of people and share in their journeys as they discover new paths.
+I find myself very lucky to be in a profession where I get the opportunity to connect with so many different types of people and share in their journeys as they discover new paths.
 Below I share some more details about my background in the field of counseling.
-Along with education and training, I have felt honored to work alongside other therapists who have instilled in me a deep respect for each person who bravely takes the step of entering therapy.

 Master of Arts (MA), Professional Counseling

 Philosophy & Approach:

-The tenants I aligns with and which guide my work include: attention to emotion, compassion, acceptance, authenticity, responsibility, curiosity about experience, and respect for self and others.
+The tenants I aligns with and which guide my work include: attention to emotion, compassion, acceptance, authenticity, responsibility, curiosity, and respect for self.

 My approach to counseling originates from psychodynamic and attachment theory perspectives.
 I find that that deeper meaning is often hidden below the surface of habitual choices.
-Taking time to develop awareness of meaning in an emotionally sensitive and safe environment is therefore a part of the therapy work.
-One’s history and bonds developed throughout childhood and into adult life has a great influence on personality and ways of coping with difficulty.
-Therefore, sharing your whole story is a part of the therapy process.
-Together we work to recognize what you need in order to move forward in an authentic, healthy way while processing feelings and reactions to obstacles that appear along the way.
+In therapy, we take time to explore this meaning in an emotionally sensitive way.
+Personal experiences and bonds developed throughout childhood and into adult life has a great influence on personality and ways of coping with difficulty.
+Therefore, sharing your whole story is a part of the therapy process as well.
+Together, we work to uncover your unique needs and goals.

 Areas of Interest: